 Durability:

 The cylinder and magazine is the most critical part of any nailer.
 Freeman knows it well and uses anodized aluminum to manufacture this pneumatic flooring nailer.
-As anodized aluminum is more resistant than standard, therefore it will give extra resistivity of this nailer from corrosion.
+As anodized aluminum is more resistant than standard, therefore it will give extra resistivity to this nailer from corrosion.
 As a result, it will last for a long time.

 Included Accessories:

-The package of PDX50C includes a long reach fiberglass mallet with a padded grip, two interchangeable base plates, air tool oil, and adjustment tools.
+The package of PDX50C includes a long-reach fiberglass mallet with a padded grip, two interchangeable base plates, air tool oil, and adjustment tools.
+This tool is also covered by Freeman’s 7 Year Limited Warranty and 90 Day Wearable Parts Warranty for peace of mind.

 Pros